In-School mentoring is tailored to the specific needs of your school and there is no limit to the range of curriculum areas you may choose to target.

-Develop basic skills in the performing arts so that you can bring a greater range of strategies to enhance student learning in literacy.
+Develop basic skills in the arts so that you can bring a greater range of strategies to enhance student learning in literacy.

 Learn how to make narratives come alive with easy, fun-filled strategies.

-Performing arts strategies ensure that students are exploring text in a deeper, more meaningful way, and experimenting with language for specific purposes.
+Arts strategies ensure that students are exploring text in a deeper, more meaningful way, and experimenting with language for specific purposes.

 Help your students become numerate through creative strategies.